cristiano-mhpc/P1.5_parallel_2025_My_version/fftw/profiling/README.md

 - `perf report` summarize hundreds of stack trace samples as text.
 Similar code paths are coalesed and summary is shown as a tree graph.
 Can be very daunting to read or difficult to comprehend.

+- `perf record -F 999 -g ./a.out` you tell the kernel “Every 1/999 seconds, interrupt the CPU and take a snapshot of what the program is doing.
+- at each iterrupt the kernel asks:
+    - what instruction is currently executing?
+    - what is the call stack that led to this instruction?
+    - “Who called it?”
+    - “Which function am I in?”
+    - “Which function am I in?”
+    - This is one perd sample

 - Enter Flame graphs

 - a tool for visualiazing stack traces and breakdown execution time in profiled applications.